-Revision Breast Surgery is a catch-all term that is used to describe a procedure performed on a breast that has previously had surgery.
+Revision Breast Surgery in Toronto is a catch-all term that is used to describe a procedure performed on a breast that has previously had surgery.
 There are a number of reasons that someone may choose to undergo breast revision surgery but they generally fall into two categories:

 Breast Revision Surgery can often be complex, which is why many cosmetic surgeons will not perform it.
 It is also why it is important to choose a surgeon with experience and a history of great outcomes, like Toronto Plastic Surgeon Dr. Mathew Plant.

 There are many reasons that a patient may choose to undergo revision breast surgery.
 In many cases, a patient may have multiple issues needing correction simultaneously, which is why breast revision surgery can often be so complex.
 Some of the more common reasons that a patient may choose to undergo breast revision surgery are:

 This is a condition where the scar tissue that naturally forms around a breast implant (the capsule) thickens and tightens, compressing the implant and changing the appearance of the breast and on occasion causing pain.
 Read more about capsular contracture HERE

 Although breast implants are made to last a long time, they are not lifetime devices and eventually, the shell will lose its integrity.
 There is no specific lifespan for breast implants, but on average they can be expected to last between 10-15 years before needing replacement or removal.

 Time, gravity, pregnancy/breastfeeding, and weight fluctuations can cause breasts that were once perky to droop or sag.
 Even with patients who have previously had a breast lift.
 Revision breast lift surgery can be riskier than a lift performed on a patient who has never had breast surgery, so it is important to choose a surgeon with experience in revision surgery to ensure you are in the best hands.